ycy-0510/eventmind-linebot-adk/README.md

 ### Text Processing

-Send any text message to the LINE bot, and it will use the OpenAI Agent to generate a response in Traditional Chinese.
+Send any text message to the LINE bot, and it will use the configured AI model to generate a response.
+The bot is optimized for Traditional Chinese responses.

 ### Available Tools

-The bot has access to the following function tools:
+The bot can be configured with various function tools such as:

-- `get_weather`: Get weather information for a specified city
+- Weather information retrieval
-- `translate_to_chinese`: Translate text to Traditional Chinese
+- Translation services
+- Data lookup capabilities
+- Custom tools based on your specific needs

 ## Deployment Options